• Skip to main content

 This is simple, but necessary knowledge to have when learning electronics.

-Step 2: Get a Basic Understanding of Voltage, Current and Resistance
+Step 2: Get a Basic Understanding of Voltage, Current, and Resistance

-Current flows, resistance resists, voltage pushes.
+Current flows, resistance resists, and voltage pushes.

 And they all affect each other.